-- Describe, in each proposal, how you would quantify the impact your agency anticipates having on one or multiple of the six priority system outcomes shared in Section 1.2.5 SWORWIB Area 13 System Outcomes. - Describe how your agency will comply with the expectations enumerated in the Scope of Service in section 1.2. - 3.
+- 1. Describe, in each proposal, how you would quantify the impact your agency anticipates having on one or multiple of the six priority system outcomes shared in Section 1.2.5 SWORWIB Area 13 System Outcomes. - 2.
+Describe how your organization will steadily enroll WIOA/CCMEP youth in order to meet or exceed the enrollment goal set forth by the SWORWIB and the Administrative Entity. - 3.
+Describe how your agency will comply with the expectations enumerated in the Scope of Service in section 1.2. - 4.
+Describe how your agency will comply with the expectations enumerated in the Program Design in section 1.2.3. - 5.
+Describe how the case managers of your organization will make persistent and reasonable attempts to engage with the program participant no less than once every thirty calendar days and review and revise the individual opportunity plan (IOP) as needed. - 6.
 Describe how your agency will deliver pre-enrollment and framework activities as needed.
 Providers should describe how they will either deliver or make referrals for each required program element for those youth with a demonstrated need.

 Several of the required program elements must be delivered by the selected provider for either all or an appropriate subset of their WIOA/CCMEP enrolled youth.
-Those include the following: - A. Summer employment linked to academic or occupational skills (as requested by youth enrolled in the In-school WIOA/CCMEP programs); - B. Leadership development; and - C. Follow-up activities for no less than 12 months after completion of participation (for all exited youth). - 4.
-Describe your organization's capacity to develop formal relationships with local businesses or corporations, especially as it relates to program design elements and collaborative program services. - 5.
-Describe personnel qualification for project/program manager. - 6.
-Describe one or multiple specific formal connections to state accredited post-secondary institutions or formal apprenticeship programs. - 7.
-Describe other formal collaborations associated with your proposal that you are expecting to use to purposefully leverage grant dollars or other established funding sources in such a way that the WIOA/CCMEP cost per youth is reduced and additional youth can be served.
+Those include the following:

+a.
+Summer employment linked to academic or occupational skills (as requested by youth enrolled in the In-school WIOA/CCMEP programs);

+- b.
+Leadership development; and - c.
+Follow-up activities for no less than 12 months after completion of participation (for all exited youth). - 7.
+Provide your organization's Plan for conducting strategic and comprehensive outreach to youth/young adults, local businesses or corporations, and community partners, especially as it relates to program design elements, program goals/outcomes, and collaborative program services.

-- 8. Describe information that will demonstrate your organization's capacity for and history of quantified and documented success in serving WIOA youth or youth with similar barriers. - 9.
-Describe your agency's Quality Assurance (QA) and Quality Assurance Plan e.g. training, policy and procedure manual and procedures for Q.A. - 10.
-Describe information that will demonstrate your organizations capacity for and history of serving large volumes of youth at a relatively low cost.
+- 8. Describe personnel qualifications for project/program manager. - 9.
+Describe one or multiple specific formal connections to state accredited post-secondary institutions or formal apprenticeship programs. - 10.
+Describe other formal collaborations associated with your proposal that you are expecting to use to purposefully leverage grant dollars or other established funding sources in such a way that the WIOA/CCMEP cost per youth is reduced and additional youth can be served. - 11.
+Describe information that will demonstrate your organization's capacity for and history of quantified and documented success in serving WIOA youth or youth with similar barriers. - 12.
+Describe your agency's Quality Assurance (QA) and Quality Assurance Plan e.g. training, policy and procedure manual and procedures for Q.A. - 13.
+Describe information that will demonstrate your organizations capacity for and history of serving large volumes of youth at a relatively low cost. - 14.
+Describe your plan to address continuing COVID pandemic issues that are affecting the youth that we serve. - 15.
+Describe how your organization will provide and maintain a youth-friendly environment in the program office space as well as ADA accessible, and adjacent to public transportation and (ideally) near other venues where youth/young adults gather. - 16.
+Describe how your organization will ensure that articles, success stories, and testimonials will be submitting at least once/month to help demonstrate the program's impact.